Innovation is tedious without the lens of cognition

 Creative Home Chefs

-The internal team used the thinking styles to come up with a new idea as part of an internal contest.
-This idea was very well received.
-That's all we know about it.
+Are there avenues where we can innovate for home cooks?
+The internal team wanted to come up with a new idea as part of an internal innovation contest.

 Taking Care of Clothing

-People knew how they wanted an item of clothing treated, but had trouble translating that to the controls on the machine.
-The controls only describe what the machine can do (steam, cold/hot), but the people were thinking, ‘I don't want my sweater to get pilled up,’ and ‘My running clothes never seem to smell fresh enough after washing.’
-We must change the language of the controls on the machine to speak to the same purposes people have in mind.
-There was an additional opportunity for us in one of the thinking styles, The Separationist.
-Their concern about bacteria is foremost.
-We can create a line of appliances that caters specifically to germ control.
+We want to truly innovate in our appliances, taking advantage of new technology.
+How can we take “doing laundry” in a new direction?
+Research showed that people knew how they wanted an item of clothing treated, but had trouble translating that to the controls on the machine.
+The controls only describe what the machine can do (steam, cold/hot), but the people were thinking, ‘I don’t want my sweater to get pilled up,’ and ‘My running clothes never seem to smell fresh enough after washing.’

 Programmer Karma